Crownstone-Community/cloud-v2/doc/SYNCING.md

 #### Only query newer data
 Requires adding DELETED events
-This process is expensive in that it has to query all ids belonging to the user in order to check their times.
+The syncing process is expensive in that it has to query all ids belonging to the user in order to check their times.
 If we want to only query items that are newer, we would not be able to differentiate between deleted and updated.
 To allow for this optimization, we could keep a deleted event.

 #### Shorten the keywords
-We can change updatedAt to t, etc. This will greatly shrink the payload size towards the cloud.
+We can change updatedAt to t, etc. This will greatly shrink the payload size from and towards the cloud.
+A stand alone module could be created for this so we can do this with the same module to, and from the cloud.
+We could use it in the app as well.

 #### Store change times per branch
 We can have the sphere have changedTimes per branch (locations, stones etc) of the tree.
 That way we only have to query those to see if there is a change.
 We would introduce a branchInSync field to each branch.
 This avoids us going down that branch.

 #### Use the lastTime in the sync payload
 If we have the times per branch, we can compare this with the last sync time and not even go into the request data model. (minor optimization)